rust-lang/book/src/ch08-01-vectors.md

 ## Vectors

 The first type we'll look at is `Vec<T>`, also known as a *vector*.
-Vectors allow you to store more than one value in a single data structure that puts all the values next to each other in memory.
+Vectors allow us to store more than one value in a single data structure that puts all the values next to each other in memory.

 ### Creating a New Vector

-To create a new vector, you can call the `new` function:
+To create a new vector, we can call the `new` function:

 ```rust
 let v: Vec<i32> = Vec::new();
 ```

-You'll note that we added a type annotation here.
-Because we don't actually do anything with the vector, Rust doesn't know what kind of elements we intend to store.
+Note that we added a type annotation here.
+Since we don't actually do anything with the vector, Rust doesn't know what kind of elements we intend to store.
 This is an important point.
 Vectors are homogenous: they may store many values, but those values must all be the same type.
-Vectors are generic over the type you store inside them (we'll talk about Generics more throroughly in Chapter XX), and the angle brackets here tell Rust that this vector will hold elements of the `i32` type.
+Vectors are generic over the type stored inside them (we'll talk about Generics more throroughly in Chapter XX), and the angle brackets here tell Rust that this vector will hold elements of the `i32` type.

-That said, in real code, you very rarely need to do this type annotation since Rust can infer the type of value we want to store once we insert values.
+That said, in real code, we very rarely need to do this type annotation since Rust can infer the type of value we want to store once we insert values.
 Let's look at how to modify a vector next.